 3. In-depth interviews with actors on both sides of the story, leading tech journalists and tech PR professionals – to create a virtual panel of experts, debating the broader meaning of the Techlash.

-"In this deeply researched work, Nirit Weiss-Blatt provides an invaluable record of tech media's mood swing as its portrayal of Silicon Valley lurched from utopian to dystopian.
+- "In this deeply researched work, Nirit Weiss-Blatt provides an invaluable record of tech media's mood swing as its portrayal of Silicon Valley lurches from utopian to dystopian.
+What's most surprising and insightful here is Weiss-Blatt's well-documented evidence that the shift from tech-love to techlash came with the election of Donald Trump, as journalists chose to blame internet companies for his rise rather than examine their own culpability.
 This is much more than a book about tech's PR problems.
-Weiss-Blatt's trenchant analysis of the news industry restores nuance to the debate over technology and society."
+It is a trenchant analysis and indictment of the news industry's simplistic, binary worldview.
+Overall, the Techlash book restores nuance to the debate over technology and society."

 - Jeff Jarvis, Director, Tow-Knight Center for Entrepreneurial Journalism, The Leonard Tow Professor of Journalism Innovation, CUNY, Blogger, BuzzMachine.
 He is also the author of "What Would Google Do?", "Public Parts", "Geeks Bearing Gifts", and "Gutenberg the Geek."